infor-design/enterprise-wc/src/components/ids-toolbar/README.md

 ### Toolbar Section

 - `align` - Determines the alignment of the items within this section.
 Defaults to `start`, which is the left side of the Toolbar in a standard Left-to-Right toolbar setup.
 Can also be `center` and `end` (right).
-- `favorable` - Determines if this section should not shrink/collapse when the size of the entire Toolbar shrinks.
+- `favor` - Determines if this section should not shrink/collapse when the size of the entire Toolbar shrinks.
 This causes the other Toolbar sections to become smaller first.
 - `items` - provides access to all Toolbar items in this section.
 - `type` - Sets a pre-defined "type" on the toolbar section.
 This defaults to `static` but can also be set to `title`, `buttonset`, and `search` to mimic those specific sections.
 To create a custom section that fills available space, `fluid` is also an available type.